 ○ Product performance: every insurer has a different market strategy and appetite for risk.
 If the product’s performance is poor (i.e. bad claim ratios), it will likely increase the following year.

 ○ Your age: the older you get the greater the risk.
-Some plans are based on yearly age increases and other plans on age brackets increases.
+Some plans are based on yearly basis and other plans are based on age bracket increases.

 Keep in mind: brokers have no control over private medical inflation in Hong Kong nor the insurers’ product performances.